oleglukin/nishi-seto/sparkclient/README.md

 1. Input folder is not accessible or doesn't exist.
 Should throw and exception like this:
 `org.apache.spark.sql.AnalysisException: Path does not exist: /some/invalid/path`
 Make sure that the input folder exists.
 2. Cannot post aggregation to the given Client API endpoint.
+Should throw and exception like this:
+`java.net.ConnectException: Connection refused`
+Make sure that Client API is running and accessible.
+Also check client API endpoint provided as an argument to the Spark job.